 The Summer Institute curriculum was created with input from graduates of the Ingram Scholars program at Vanderbilt University (leadership), the Lilly Family School of Philanthropy at Indiana University (philanthropy), and Harvard University’s School of Education (design thinking and empathy).
 Paul Schervish, professor emeritus of Boston College’s Center on Wealth and Philanthropy, serves as a primary advisor.

-The GTT Online curriculum, geared for both high school and older middle school boys and girls, launched in fall of 2019.
+The Cloud Based GTT curriculum, geared for both high school and older middle school boys and girls, launched in fall of 2019.